Raking Leaves This Fall? Here's Why You Should Actually Keep Them

 That’s not to say that you can necessarily sit back and do nothing.
-"Large quantities of leaves left on lawns over a long period may cause damage to turf," Ellis says.
+"Large quantities of leaves left on lawns over a long period may damage turf grass," Ellis says.
 "This is especially problematic if the leaves are large, flat ones found on trees such as sycamores and some oaks, which can form a nearly impermeable mat."
 If you have huge quantities of big leaves falling on delicate plants in a garden or smothering grass in a lawn, you definitely don't want to leave those leaves where they are.
-Plus, those big leaves aren’t likely to decompose over the winter unless you take some steps.
+Plus, those big leaves aren’t likely to decompose over the winter unless you intervene.

 If you prefer a tidier look, you could use a dedicated leaf shredder ($169, The Home Depot).
 Throw the leaves you collect into this machine, and out will come valuable mulch, which you can use in all sorts of ways in your garden.
 For example, shredded leaves make the perfect mulch to use in perennial beds before winter comes; layer them about four inches thick but do not cover up the crowns of your plants.

 So go ahead and rake up a big pile to jump in (you know you want to).
 But you don't need to go overboard with trying to clean up every leaf in your yard.
 "Restrain the urge for excessive tidiness and find ways to use the natural bounty of leaves that autumn provides," Ellis says.
 Your garden and the planet will thank you.